KamarajuKusumanchi/soofaloofa.github.io/content/posts/appengine/pipelines/pipeline-ui.md

 ---
 title: "App Engine Pipelines API - Part 6: The Pipeline UI"
-date: 2015-06-09T06:09:56-06:00
+date: 2015-06-09T20:43:56-06:00
 tags:
   - "appengine"
   - "pipelines"
 series:
   - "Pipelines API"
-draft: "true"
 ---

 * [View all articles in the Pipeline API Series](http://sookocheff.com/series/pipelines-api/).

 This article will serve as a reminder of the Pipeline UI as much for the writer as for the reader.
-The Pipeline UI requires the MapMeduce library to also be installed.
+The Pipeline UI requires the MapMeduce library to be installed.
 If you are not familiar with MapReduce please refer to the [MapReduce API Series of articles](http://sookocheff.com/series/mapreduce-api/).